DavidTausend/gen-ai-bootcamp-2025/sentence-constructor/claude/prompt.md

 When the input is english text then its possible the student is setting up the transcription to be around this text of english

 ### German Sentence Attempt
-When the input is japanese text then the student is making an attempt at the anwser
+When the input is german text, then the student is making text, and text then the student text then the student is making an attempt at the anwser

 ### Student Question
 When the input sounds like a question about langauge learning then we can assume the user is prompt to enter the Clues state